Tuning of the carrier localization, magnetic and thermoelectric properties in ultrathin (LaNiO$_{3-\delta}$)$_1$/(LaAlO$_{3}$)$_1$(001) superlattices by oxygen vacancies: Introduction

-To address these issues, in this work using DFT + $U$ we start with the pristine (LaNiO$_{3}$)$_1$/(LaAlO$_{3}$)$_1$(001) SL under compressive ($a_{\mathrm{LSAO}}$), and tensile ($a_{\mathrm{STO}}$) strain, respectively.
-By using larger lateral unit cell~\cite{Verma2022} we find the stabilization of an AFM-CD ($d^{8}${$\underline L$}$^{2}$)$_{S=0}$($d^{8}$)$_{S=1}$ phase and compare this with the metastable FM-CD phase.
-Furthermore, by varying the oxygen vacancies concentration in (LaNiO$_{3-\delta}$)$_1$/(LaAlO$_{3}$)$_1$(001) SL under tensile strain ($a_{\mathrm{STO}}$), we show that charge localization in conjunction with confinement and strain triggers an electronic reconstruction leading to a ferrimagnetic ordering at $\delta$ = 0.125 and 0.25, respectively.
-However, at $\delta$ = 0.5, an insulating phase emerges with alternating stripes of Ni$^{2+}$ (high-spin) and Ni$^{2+}$ (low-spin) and oxygen vacancies ordered along the [110] direction (S-AFM) is obtained.
-The confinement induced MIT in (LaNiO$_{3-\delta}$)$_1$/(LaAlO$_{3}$)$_1$(001) SLs occurs independent of the oxygen vacancies concentration, and strain.
+Furthermore, by varying the oxygen vacancy concentration in (LaNiO$_{3-\delta}$)$_1$/(LaAlO$_{3}$)$_1$(001) SL, we show that charge localization in conjunction with confinement and strain triggers an electronic reconstruction leading to a ferrimagnetic ordering at $\delta$ = 0.125 and 0.25, respectively, irrespective of strain.
+Moreover, at $\delta$ = 0.5, an insulating phase emerges with alternating stripes of Ni$^{2+}$ (high-spin) and Ni$^{2+}$ (low-spin) and oxygen vacancies ordered along the [110] direction at tensile and compressive strain, respectively.
+We also prove the lattice dynamic stability of this phase.
+Overall we find that the confinement induced MIT in (LaNiO$_{3-\delta}$)$_1$/(LaAlO$_{3}$)$_1$(001) SLs occurs independent of the oxygen vacancy concentration and strain.

 Lastly, using Boltzmann transport theory within the constant relaxation time approximation, we show how oxygen vacancies can be used to effectively tune the localization of Ni 3$d$ states in ultrathin nickelate superlattices, subsequently impacting the thermoelectric response.
-At $\delta$ = 0.5, a combination of flat and dispersive bands in the vicinity of the conduction band edge result in simultaneously high values of both the electrical conductivity and the Seebeck coefficient, respectively, together leading to a promising in-plane $n$-type power factor of 12.4~$\mu$W/$K^2$ cm (assuming $\tau$ = 4 fs), at 300~K. This can be compared with some of the best performing oxide thermoelectrics, such as La- or Nb-doped SrTiO$_3$~\cite{Jalan2010, Okuda2001, Ohta2005} or recent predictions for Sr$X$O$_3$/SrTiO$_3$(001) SLs, $X$ = V, Cr, or Mn~\cite{Manish2019, Verma2022}.
+At $\delta$ = 0.5, a combination of flat and dispersive bands in the vicinity of the conduction band edge result in simultaneously high values of both the Seebeck coefficient and the electrical conductivity, respectively, together leading to a promising in-plane $n$-type power factor of 24~$\mu$W/$K^2$ cm at $a_{\mathrm{STO}}$ and 14~$\mu$W/$K^2$ cm at $a_{\mathrm{LSAO}}$, respectively, (assuming $\tau$ = 4 fs) at 300~K. This can be compared with some of the best performing oxide thermoelectrics, such as La- or Nb-doped SrTiO$_3$~\cite{Jalan2010, Okuda2001, Ohta2005} or recent predictions for Sr$X$O$_3$/SrTiO$_3$(001) SLs, $X$ = V, Cr, or Mn~\cite{Manish2019, Verma2022}.